FACxBeamery/tech-test-martha/README.md

 * Dropdown doesn't close on click outside
 * Api part time option doesnt function properly
 * Form error handling needs to be added
+* No tests for key down on suggestions list, can't get it working